vwoloszyn/pylinguistics/README.rst

 ``Pylinguistics`` is computational linguistics tool inspired on http://cohmetrix.com/ that allows an analysis of cohesion, coherence of a text.
 In reading and comprehension process, the textual cohesion is an important characteristics that help the reader to mentally connect the ideas expressed in the text (Graesser, McNamara, & Louwerse, 2003).

-``Pylinguistics`` is a biligual (Portuguese and English) and open source project that allow compute some readability metrics of the text.
+``Pylinguistics`` is a biligual (Portuguese and English) and open source project that allow compute some readability metrics of the text..

 .. image:: https://travis-ci.org/vwoloszyn/pylinguistics.png?branch=master
         :target: https://travis-ci.org/vwoloszyn/pylinguistics